Hurricane Season: Tips to Weather the Storm

-Hurricane Fact – NOAA’s initial forecast (published May 21, 2020) predicts a 60% chance of an “above-normal” season made up of between 13 and 19 named tropical storms.
-Of those storms, between 6 and 10 are likely to become hurricanes, and between 3 and 6 of those hurricanes could become major hurricanes (category 3, 4, or 5).
-Read NOAA’s forecast here.
+NOAA’s initial 2021 forecast predicts a 60% chance of another “above-normal” season with between 13 and 20 named storms.
+Of those storms, between six and 10 are likely to become hurricanes, and between three and five could become major hurricanes (category 3, 4 or 5 with winds of 111mph or higher).

 Hurricane season lasts until November 30.

 · Develop and distribute specific instructions for employees to follow for closing down operations, shutting down and protecting equipment, and evacuating the site.
 This plan should cover procedures for regrouping after the event.